Eve9612/Portfolio-HTML-Mini-Project-1/README.md

 # Portfolio-HTML-Mini-Project-1
 I like to learn from the basics to advanced to fully understand the principles.
-On my journey to becoming a great JavaScript Fullstack Developer, it’s important to master each concept.
-JavaScript is built on HTML, CSS, and JavaScript — and the most basic level starts with HTML.
-In this project, I’m practicing basic HTML concepts such as navigation bars, divs, images & links, paragraphs, unordered & ordered lists, and inline styling.
+On my journey to becoming a skilled JavaScript Fullstack Developer, it’s essential to master each concept step by step.
+Since JavaScript is built on the foundation of HTML and CSS, my starting point is HTML.
+The purpose of this project is to focus on fundamental HTML concepts such as navigation bars, divs containers, images and links, paragraphs, unordered and ordered lists, and inline styling.